develer-staff/dspython/README.txt

 naked in a night of full moon while stipulating an unholy alliance with evil forces, and it's still not close enough but it gives you an idea ;)

-Execute all the following steps in the environment created by msys_pyds.bat file.
+Execute all the following steps in the console environment created by msys_pyds.bat file.

 === Compile zlib ===